-Governmental activities increased the Town's net position by \$283 thousand during the current year due to several factors.
-Net position increased as a result of positive budgetary results of \$333 thousand in the general fund.
-Net position also increased due to the receipt of \$2.7 million of capital grant revenue primarily relating to the reimbursement of construction costs on the elementary school project through the Massachusetts School Building Authority, \$650 thousand of fire related grants, \$360 thousand in Chapter 90 grants, and a \$332 thousand grant from the West Monponsett Nutrient Management Grant program, and a net decrease in the net pension liability when taking into account the change in deferred outflows and deferred inflows of \$207 thousand.
-Net position decreased due to a \$1.8 million increase in the Town's other postemployment benefits obligation including the change in deferred inflows, as well as due to the fact that depreciation exceeded principal payment on bonds by \$1.7 million.
+Governmental activities increased the Town's net position by \$453,000 during the current year due to several factors.
+Net position increased as a result of positive budgetary results of \$181,000, the receipt of \$985,000 of capital grant revenue primarily relating to the reimbursement of construction costs on the elementary school project through the Massachusetts School Building Authority and Chapter 90 grants, and the Town's ability to fund capital asset purchases with current year revenues of approximately \$1 million.

+Net position decreased due to a \$164,000 increase in the Town's net pension liability including the change in deferred outflows and deferred inflows, the timing of the expenditure versus the receipt of grant funds, as well as the fact that depreciation exceeded principal payments on bonds by \$1.6 million.